 Functionality-Related.
-We may use tracking technologies to tell us, for example, whether you have visited the Site before or if you are a new visitor and to help us identify the features in which you may have the greatest interest.
+We may use tracking technologies to tell us in anonymized terms, for example, whether you have visited the Site before or if you are a new visitor and to help us identify the features in which you may have the greatest interest.

 (c) Our goal is to collect and use only that information that we think is required for our legitimate business interests, in order to better understand your interests and improve your experience of using the Site.

 Cookies set via our Site include those listed below in Section 3.

 3. CONTROLLING AND DELETING COOKIES AND TRACKING TECHNOLOGIES

 If you wish to restrict, remove or refuse to accept cookies which are set by any Site (including this Site), you should do this through the browser settings for each browser you use to access the Internet.
 The Help function within your browser should tell you how to do so.

 The following third parties that collect information from you on our Site have given us notice that you may obtain information on their policies and practices as follows:

 For further information about how to restrict, remove, and refuse to accept cookies, visit www.aboutcookies.org or www.allaboutcookies.org.

 Note also that in some cases, restricting, removing or refusing to accept cookies may reduce or prevent the functionality of this and other sites.